 4. Mera Naam Joker (1970) – 4 hours, 4 minutes

 Director Raj Kapoor was wiped out of his savings after the box-office debacle of Mera Naam Joker.
 It had come to selling out R.K.
 Studios if his subsequent film Bobby were to flop.
 Mera Naam Joker may have bombed at the Box Office, but has earned a cult following with the passage of time.
-At 255 minute runtime, Mera Naam Joker was the second longest Bollywood film with two intervals.
+At 255-minute runtime, Mera Naam Joker was the second longest movie in Bollywood with two intervals.

 Recommended: 21 Bollywood films on Netflix worth your time

 5. Sangam (1964) – 3 hours, 58 minutes